 Working with a counselor to explore the messages you have been given and by whom can help to begin to unravel why you may be sticking with a career that is no longer serving you.
 Also, career counseling can help to explore what you feel and believe about your career path, creating discernment between what has been told to you by others and what you actually want for yourself.
 Being able to unravel and differentiate the two can help one forge a career path that is meaningful to you.

 Who I Most Often Work With for Career Counseling

 I offer career counseling to adults that is wide and expansive.
 Some people are looking to change their job position within the same industry.
 Others are looking to make a complete change in career.
 Many feel the morose of their current career, but are “stuck” in not knowing how to take steps to make changes.

 One of my specialty areas is working with creatives, writers, dances, actors, and more, as they seek to meet the unique challenges of their paths, including criticism, money challenges, time challenges juggling other jobs to make ends meet, people’s judgment, and more.
 As a fellow creative, I have a unique ability to empathize and help the creative person discern what is best for herself.

 Wherever you are along the path of career change and transition, I am able to be present with you as you take steps toward meaningful professional change for yourself.
-If you’re interested in scheduling time, please reach out directly.
+If you’re interested in scheduling time with me at my practice in Capitol Hill, please reach out directly.
 I look forward to hearing from you!